 A subject line that says “Met you at [event].
 Let’s connect!” sets the context for your message and extends an invitation to continue the relationship.
 The same strategy works when emailing a referral, too.
 All you have to do is say, “[Referrer name] recommended I get in touch.”

 Convincing a prospective sponsor to open your email is just the beginning.
-Your next challenge is keeping their attention – come off too pushy and the potential sponsor will quickly wonder why they opened it in the first place.
+Your next challenge is keeping their attention – come off too pushy, and they’ll quickly wonder why they opened it in the first place.
 The same applies if you aren’t clear about what you are asking.

 “It’s a stock opening that we’re all too familiar with,” Price says.
 “For in-person conversations, it’s socially mandated.
 But on email, you risk sounding insincere.”